Hey, welcome to my "What is Litecoin?" guide!

 Hardware wallets allow you to store your coins offline, meaning that they are never connected to the internet.
 Although it is less convenient if you need to send or receive your coins quickly, it is the safest option.

 The most popular of these is Ledger Nano S. Even though hardware wallets come with a price, you have to consider the importance of security, especially if you hold lots of coins.
-You can check out their prices here.

 Ledger Nano S also allows you to view your recovery password on the screen.
 By writing this down and storing it somewhere safe, you can regain access to your Litecoin if somebody stole the hardware device.

-If you have read our “What is Litecoin?” guide so far, you should now know what it is, how the technology works and how to safely store it!
+If you have read our “what is Litecoin?” guide so far, you should now know what it is, how the technology works and how to safely store it!

 Now we are going to tell you about some of the ways that criminals use cryptocurrency.